 3. Laughter, music and dance: Vulnerability expert, Brené Brown, once said, “When we value being cool and in control over granting ourselves the freedom to unleash the passionate, goofy, heartfelt, and soulful expressions of who we are, we betray ourselves.”
 Kids have no problem showing that side of themselves.
 As we grow older, we lose our spontaneity and our ability to have a good time because we’re so worried about what people might think.
 I believe that we can regain our spontaneity by enjoying three universal pleasures of life – laughter, music and dance.

 4. Schedule playtime with children: When you immerse yourself in an environment with children, you’ll notice that you take on a more bouncy and playful persona.
 When I’m with my four-year-old nephew, I come down to his level of understanding when we play, by conversing with him in ‘baby-talk’, chasing him around the house while pretending I’m a T-Rex, and participating in his imaginary duels between his Batman and Spiderman action figures.
 And there isn’t a moment that I feel ridiculous doing all of this.
-If you don’t have little kids of your own, cousins, nieces or nephews, I encourage you to seek opportunities to be in the presence of children.
+If you don’t have little kids of your own, cousins, nieces or nephews, seek opportunities to be in the presence of children.

 5. Go off on adventures: Remember going on treasure hunts as a kid?
 Indeed, almost every outing felt like an adventurous quest of discovery.
 We can break the monotony of our routines by bringing back that enthusiasm for adventures.
 While it would be great to travel to exotic destinations such as Paris or Bali, we can create miniature adventures in our own backyards.
 Get clear on what your idea of an adventure is by trying out the things that pique your curiosity.
 Maybe you can check out an old theater showing classic movies, attend a wine tasting night, go vintage shopping in an artsy district, or visit an observatory.